mo-martin/wandisco-documentation/docs/quickstarts/hdp-adlsg2.md

 Hadoop NameNode IP/hostname: `namenode.example.com` - if NameNode HA is configured, this should be the Active NameNode.

 NameNode port: `8020` - if NameNode HA is configured, this value will be defined in the `dfs.namenode.rpc-address.<nameservice>.<namenode_id>` property.
-If NameNode HA is not configured, the value will be defined in the `fs.defaultFS` property."
+If NameNode HA is not configured, the value will be defined in the `fs.defaultFS` property.

 _Example entries for ADLS Gen2_